-Polyphasic sleep simply means breaking your sleep into two blocks instead of time.
+Polyphasic or segmented sleep simply means breaking your sleep into two blocks instead of time.
 This is in contrast to monophasic sleep, in which you sleep only once per day.
 Most of us sleep monophasically, where we go to bed at night, wake up in the morning and that’s the only time we rest.

 In several countries, it’s the norm to be a polyphasic sleeper.
 We’ve all heard of Latin nations who take afternoon siestas (naps), and this is a common form of polyphasic sleeping.
 In fact, it’s becoming common for more progressive American companies to have nap rooms, where employees can go at any time during the workday to rest and recharge.

 This type of slumber, in which you sleep for 5 to 8 hours at night and then take a 15-90 minute nap during the day, is technically called “biphasic” sleep, and it is considered a healthy and natural alternative to monophasic sleep.

 In recent years, the concept of polyphasic sleep has evolved into a true way to hack your sleep, where experimenters bio hack their nocturnal patterns so they only need 2 to 4 hours of bedtime per night.

 Polyphasic sleeping is typically structured one of two ways: